WooCommerce Wednesdays: How to create a multi-vendor marketplace with WooCommerce

 Before you can launch your multi-vendor website, you will need to add vendor functionality to your WooCommerce site.
 By default, WooCommerce is configured for a single seller only.
 With vendor support, merchants can create their own accounts to add products to your site.

 There are several viable WooCommerce multi-vendor plugins you can use to turn your site into a marketplace.
-In our guide, we will use the WooCommerce Product Vendors extension (included in the GoDaddy Managed WooCommerce Stores) to set up a multi-vendor WooCommerce site.
+In our guide, we will use the WooCommerce Product Vendors extension to set up a multi-vendor WooCommerce site.

 With the WooCommerce Product Vendors extension, you can still list your own products alongside those from your vendors.
 It features flexible options for paying out your vendors, allowing you to disburse payments instantly or at recurring dates.